(A sneak preview of an article originally scheduled to be published on 28.06.2014 for the Czech online magazine Easterndaze)

 On the other hand, Saramandić was multi-instrumentalist musician, supporting the most diverse groups in Aranđelovac and Kragujevac in various capacities (as a guitarist, keyboardist, flutist, etc).
 While his own groups like Dijagnoza 33 and its successor Mačak Fric (Serbian for “Fritz the Cat”) were more or less attempts down the rock alley, Saramandić also did a lot of solo experimentation, producing music which ranged everywhere from ambient to psychedelic.
 However, unlike Petrović, Saramandić was somewhat of a recluse who neither cared about promoting his music in any way nor was even intent on presenting it as a coherent production (by formally naming his hometaping projects, for instance).

-The two met sometime around 1992 when Saramandić had only recently moved to Kragujevac and was frequenting the local Studentski Kulturni Centar (or SKC; Serbian for Student’s Cultural Centre) venue where Petrović had worked as a doorsman at the time.
+The two met sometime around 1992 when Saramandić had only recently moved to Kragujevac and was frequenting the local Studentski Kulturni Centar (or SKC; Serbian for Student’s Cultural Centre) venue where Petrović had worked at the time.
 About the same time, in 1993, Petrović had just came out through a creative (and not only creative) crisis during which he temporarily aborted all of his activities as Fast Deadboy and destroyed a sizeable part of his archive in the process.
 The friendship and collaboration with Saramandić came in a period when Phantom was radically rethinking his strategies, which resulted in some of the most diverse recordings he has ever made like Ti si gad (američkim pilotima u leto 1995) (not on label-Kragujevac, 1995) – the only album recorded under the Phantom epithet – and Najezda skakavaca / Heuschreckenplage (Nacionalna Asocijacija za Umetnost i Kulturu-Belgrade, 2013), which was a 1995 recording laying unreleased until 2013 and only then retroactively attributed to the Fast Deadboy chronology.
 Both of these albums – one of vague industrial rock orientation and the other of dozy, surreal ambiances – present a significant break with the characteristic Phantom sound.

 Through Saramandić’s and Petrović’s friendship, Gavrilov princip was eventually born in January of 1993.
 The group was organized as a session based endeavor, predicated by irregular meetings at Saramandić’s place, where he had an improvised recording studio.
 Musically, Gavrilov princip’s was structured around a particular machine – the 1970 Farfisa Professional Duo organ – which provided the conceptual backbone to the project.
 The lineup solidified with the addition of Nenad ‘Jakob’ Jakovljević from Zvoncekova Bilježnica and Slovenska Nekropola on bass, but the group remained open for occasional input of other session musicians like Nenad ‘Gliša’ Glišić from Mini Dada Teatar – an another cassette experimentalist project from Kragujevac.
 One of the routine practices of Gavrilov princip was setting the verses of Jovan Jovanović Zmaj, Jovan Dučić and other poets to their outlandish soundscapes.
 Apart from several tapes of disorganized and largely unpolished demo recordings, the Poseta (not on label-Kragujevac, 1998) cassette represents Gavrilov princip’s sole statement as a group.